flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Each layer has a dimension of up to 512x512 pixels.
 If it's an affine one then it will be up to 1024x1024 pixels.

 The piece of data that defines the background layer is called **Tile Map**.
-To implement this in a way that the PPU understands it, programmers use **screenblocks**, a structure that defines portions of the background layer (32x32 tiles).
+Now, this information is encoded in the form of **screenblocks**: a structure that defines portions of the background layer (32x32 tiles).
 A screenblock occupies just 2 KB, but more than one will be needed to construct the whole layer.
-Programmers may place them anywhere inside the background charblocks, this means that not all tiles entries will contain graphics!
+Programmers may place screenblocks anywhere in VRAM, which may overlap background charblocks.
+This means that not all tiles entries will contain graphics!

 #### Sprites {.tab}

 ![Rendered Sprite layer](sonic/sprites.png){.tab-float .pixel}

-The size of a sprite can be up to 64x64 pixels wide, yet for having such a small screen they will end up occupying a big part of it.
+The size of a sprite can be up to 64x64 pixels wide.
+Yet, for having such a small screen, sprites will end up occupying a big part of it.

 If that wasn't enough, the PPU can now apply **affine transformations** to sprites!

 Sprite entries are 32-bit wide and their values can be divided into two groups:

-- **Attributes**: Contains x/y position, h/v flipping, size, shape (square or rectangle), sprite type (affine or regular) and location of the first tile.
+- **Attributes**: Contains x/y position, horizontal/vertical flipping, size, shape (square or rectangle), sprite type (affine or regular) and location of the first tile.
 - **Affine data**: Only used if the sprite is affine.
 They specify scaling and rotation.

 #### Result {.tab}